microsoft/BitBLAS/README.md

 ## Latest News

+- 07/11/2024 ✨: Ladder is published and presented in OSDI'24.
+Please find [Ladder paper and presentation](https://www.usenix.org/conference/osdi24/presentation/wang-lei) if you are interested in the technical details of BitBLAS.
+- 06/25/2024 🚀🚀: BitBLAS has been integrated into [GPTQModel](https://github.com/ModelCloud/GPTQModel)!
+You can now use BitBLAS as a backend in GPTQ.
+- 05/04/2024 🚀🚀: We’ve added integration examples for the 1.58-bit model!
+Check out the files under integration/BitNet.
+- 04/30/2024 🚀🚀: BitBLAS now supports FP8 TensorCore ($W_{E5M2/E4M3}A_{E4M3/E5M2}$), providing more combinations beyond the three available in cuBLAS!
-- 2024.04.19: BitBLAS is now open source!
-We are excited to announce that BitBLAS, a high-performance library for mixed-precision DNN model deployment, is now available to the public.
+- 04/19/2024 ✨: We are excited to announce that BitBLAS, a high-performance library for mixed-precision DNN model deployment, is now open source and available to the public!
-- 2024.04.30: BitBLAS now supports FP8 TensorCore!

 ## Integration Example of FasterTransformer with BitBLAS
 ![FasterTransformer Integration](images/gif/FasterTransformer.gif)

 ## Benchmark Summary